redFrik/udk17-Digital_Harmony/udk170622/README.md

 just drag&drop a soundfile into the assets window and then drag&drop that onto the Audio Source's AudioClip.

-it should look like this...
+it should look like this... notice the blue outlined box.

 ![soundfile](01soundfile.png?raw=true "soundfile")